wp-slimstat/wp-slimstat/readme.txt

 * [Fix] A vulnerability has been disclosed by [Pluginvulnerabilities.com](pluginvulnerabilities.com): an attacker with admin credentials could leverage the import/export mechanism for the plugin's settings to inject some malicious code.
 We recommend that you upgrade to the latest version of Slimstat as soon as possible.
 * [Fix] The new version of the [Add-on Update Checker library](https://github.com/YahnisElsts/plugin-update-checker), bundled with the previous release, was returning a fatal error under certain circumstances (thank you, Pepe).

-== Support Our Work ==
-Slimstat Analytics is an open source project, dependent in large parts on donations.
-[This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who want to donate money - be it once, be it regularly, be it a small or a big amount.
-Everything is set up for an easy donation process.
-Try it out, you'll be amazed how good it feels!
-If you're on a tight budget, please consider writing [a review](https://wordpress.org/support/plugin/wp-slimstat/reviews/#new-post) for Slimstat as a token of appreciation for our hard work!